The ‘Curse’ of the Homemade Will

 What evidence does the Court look for?
 This is another expensive process.

-Was the dead person aware of what formal requirements are to make a Will?
+Was the dead person aware of the formal requirements to make a Will?
 One would have thought if the dead person knew then why did they muck up their Will?
 And leave this mess behind for their loved ones?

 What if the Will is not signed?
-Or lacks the two witnesses?
+Or do the two witnesses do?
 Is that evidence that the Post Office Will is not intended as a Will?

-This is because the Will maker knew that this is not a Will because it was not signed as a Will.
+This is because the Will maker knew that this was not a Will.
+After all, it was not signed as a Will.

 How did the dead person treat the informal Will?
 Did he tell his family about it?
 Did he let the executors know where it is stored?